~ Adopted on October 16, 1965 ~

 In the event of dissolution or other termination of the affairs of this Association, its assets shall be paid over to the Harvard Law School to fund scholarships for one or more European LL.M. students.

-Section 2 This Constitution may also be amended by a majority vote of members of the Association present at any meeting, notice of which includes the text of any proposed amendment to this Constitution.
+This Constitution may be amended by a majority vote of members of the Association present at any General Assembly, notice of which includes the text of any proposed amendment to this Constitution.